-- The first list (List_elements1) is used for storing all the elements that can be defined by reusing fragments from the repository; a priority p is associated to each element thus defining the prioritization order. - The second list (List_elements2) is used for storing all the core MMMEs for the instantiation of which we have no fragments in the repository; in this case it is not necessary to assign a level of priority to them as it will be discussed later. - Finally, the third list (List_elements3) is used for storing the elements that are defined by the reused fragments but are not present in the core metamodel; this list is used for establishing if the fragment introducing a specific MMME has to be modified or if it is better to extend the core MMM with this new element.
-For instance let us suppose a fragment for defining the MMME x has been reused; the same fragment could have another output MMME (suppose this is y) that does not belong to the core MMM; in this case two possibilities are available: (i) the core metamodel has to be extended by inserting y in it; (ii) the definition of element y could be similar to that of an element stored in List_element2 (one for which no fragments are available in the repository).
-In any of these cases some modifications in the selected fragment are needed (the case study in subsection 4.3 will show an example of that).
+each element thus defining the prioritization order.

+- The second list (List\elements2) is used for storing all the core MMMEs for the instantiation of whom we have no fragments in the repository; in this case it is not necessary to assign a level of priority to them as it will be discussed later. - Finally, the third list (List\elements3) is used for storing the elements that are defined by the reused fragments but are not present in the core metamodel; this list is used for establishing if the fragment introducing a specific MMME has to be modified or if it is better to extend the core MMM with this new element.
+For instance let us suppose a fragment for defining the MMME x has been reused; the same fragment could have another output MMME (suppose this is y) that does not belong to the core MMM; in this case two possibilities are available: (i) the core metamodel has to be extended by inserting y in it; (ii) the definition of element y could be similar to that of an element stored in List\element2 (one for which no fragments are available in the repository).
+In any of these cases some modifications in the selected fragment are needed (the case study in subsection 4.3 will later show an example of that).

 After the creation of these lists (step 5 of the algorithm) we start analyzing the core metamodel.
-The list of elements with priority p=1 let us identify the first elements of the core metamodel used for selecting the first fragments from the repository.
+The list of elements with priority p=1 let us identify the first element of the core metamodel to be instantiated in the new SEP thus giving us a base for selecting the first fragments from the repository.

 These fragments have to be chosen among all those satisfying the process requirements and their associated strategies.
 A strategy is a set of actions, decisions, assumptions that are adopted in order to fulfill one of the process requirements.
 Table 2 will later report some of the strategies associated to the ASPECS process requirements.

 A process component diagram (see the following subsection 4.4) is drawn in order to keep trace of all the selected fragments, their inputs, outputs and in order to facilitate their positioning in the previously selected life-cycle.

-As it can be seen the algorithm entails some iterations, in fact it could be possible that after a first assembly an extension of the metamodel is needed; more specifically, this happens when the List_elements3 is not empty (this is the list including the elements that are inputs or outputs of adopted fragments).
+As it can be seen the algorithm entails some iterations, in fact it could be possible that after a first assembly an extension of the metamodel is needed; more specifically, this happens when the List\elements3 is not empty (this is the list including the elements that are inputs or outputs of the adopted fragments).

 Another opportunity for iterations occurs when the MAS metamodel alone does not lead to the completion of the process.
-This is something we have not directly experienced but we cannot exclude that the proposed approach does not ensure the definition of a complete process; it is possible to imagine that after some iterations the process is not definitive and it still needs some fragments in order to introduce activities or artefacts that are related to the process requirements but have not been connected to any MMME.
+This is something we have not directly experienced but we cannot exclude that the proposed approach ensures the definition of a complete process; it is possible to imagine that after some iterations the process is not definitive and it still needs some fragments in order to introduce activities or artefacts that are related to the process requirements but have not been connected to any MMME.